oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 #### Sync from Okta to Todo app

 In order to sync a user that exists in Okta but not our app, we'll first need to create a user in Okta.
 In the Directory tab of the Okta Admin Console sidebar, click People, and use the Add Person button on the People page.
 Add a person with the default User type `User`, Tom Anderson,  `tom.anderson@portal.example`, and Save.

 You can now go back to your SCIM Application in the Applications list under Applications in the sidebar.
 In the Assignments tab of your app, click the blue Assign button and select Assign to People in the dropdown menu.
 Click Assign next to Tom Anderson in the user list, and click "Save and Go Back" to accept the defaults if prompted for a User Name.
 Use the blue Done button to save your changes.

 In your Todo App's server logs, you'll see that a POST request immediately appeared from Okta to create Tom Anderson's account on the Todo server.

 #### Deprovision a user

 Let's say Tom decides to leave Portal, so we need to deprovision him from the application.

 In the Assignments tab of the Okta SCIM application, use the blue X next to Tom's entry to unassign him from the app.
 This unassignment makes Okta send the Todo App PATCH request, setting the unassigned user's `active` attribute to `false`.
 This indicates that a user's account has been suspended.

 We can confirm that Tom's `active` attribute is now `false` in the Todo app's database through the Prisma web interface.

 #### Reprovision a user

 Let's say Tom later decides to return to Portal and needs access to this Todo app again.

 To reactivate Tom's account, we will repeat the steps for assigning his Okta account to the application.
 Re-activating Tom causes Okta to send a PATCH request to our app, setting his  `active` attribute to `true`.

 Again, we can confirm that Tom's account is now `active`  through our Prisma database web interface.

 #### Change a user's info in Okta

 Let's look at one more scenario.
-Let's say not only has Tom returned but also changed his name!
-Worry not, as our SCIM connection can handle this profile update.
-Let's change Tom's name to Leo and watch SCIM propagate the new name to our Todo app.
+Let's say not only has Tom returned, but he has also changed his name!
+Worry not, as our SCIM connection will automatically propagate this profile update.
+Let's change Tom's name to Leo and watch how Okta sends the new name to the SCIM server built into our Todo app.

 In the Directory tab of the Okta admin console sidebar, navigate to People, and click on Tom's name in the user list to edit his settings.
 Under Profile, click "Edit" in the Attributes pane.
 Change the `firstName` field to Leo, and update his `login` and `email` to `leo.anderson@portal.example`.
 Use the blue Save button at the bottom of the page to save your changes.